Jamaica Bay Wildlife Refuge Restoration Projects

 The Jamaica Bay Wildlife Refuge, part of Gateway National Recreation Area in Queens, is the only wildlife refuge in the National Parks System.
 It provides sanctuary to an impressive array of birds—more than 330 species have been sighted—and other wildlife such as reptiles, amphibians, butterflies and small mammals.
 The Refuge is a popular destination for bird watching and programming is offered throughout the year for students, connecting them with nature and the environment.

-The Nature Conservancy, in partnership with the National Park Service (NPS) and the Jamaica Bay-Rockaway Parks Conservancy (JBRPC), is working in the Jamaica Bay Wildlife Refuge to improve the ecological health of habitats, increase resiliency, and enhance visitor experience at the refuge.
+The Nature Conservancy, in partnership with the National Park Service (NPS) and the Jamaica Bay-Rockaway Parks Conservancy (JBRPC), worked in the Jamaica Bay Wildlife Refuge to improve the ecological health of habitats, increase resiliency, and enhance visitor experience at the refuge.
 JBRPC is proud to support this important work!

 What is the project?